Dieter Wang, PhD

 About me

-I'm an economist by training and am working at the World Bank to find policy-relevant insights into sustainable finance, sovereign ESG, natural capital and government bonds.
+I specialize in sustainability-linked bonds, sovereign ESG, food insecurity, and financial stability.
 I explore these topics by applying econometrics and machine learning to various datasets, ranging from financial Bloomberg data to geospatial satellite data.
 I'm passionate about getting the key insights across with visualizations that tell a story.
-During my time, I've collaborated with central banks, tech companies, reinsurances, investment banks and even a space agency.
-I held visiting positions at Columbia Business School and the Dutch Central Bank.

-What I do at the World Bank
+At the World Bank

 Sustainability-linked Bonds

-Sustainability-linked bonds (SLBs) are promising alternatives.
-"At the end of the day, issuers want to be sure that their efforts are adequately rewarded, and investors want to know that they are having a real impact.
+Sustainability-linked bonds (SLBs) are promising complements to labeled bonds, such as green bonds or social bonds.
+At the end of the day, issuers want to be sure that their efforts are adequately rewarded, and investors want to know that they are having a real impact.
 Otherwise, SLBs will face the same questions about greenwashing and additionality.
-A KPI based on a transparent, scientific model addresses these concerns by construction." (from Part 2)
+A KPI based on a transparent, scientific model addresses these concerns by construction.

 Could a sovereign sustainability-linked bond help protect the Amazon?
 Part 1 (2022) with F. Stewart, B. Gurhy, M. Hanusch.
+WB Blog

 Could a sovereign sustainability-linked bond help protect the Amazon?
 Part 2 (2022) with F. Stewart, B. Gurhy, M. Hanusch.
+WB Blog

 Sovereign ESG